Fiordland Marine Regional Pathway Management Plan

-All vessels must hold a Clean Vessel Pass.
+All vessels entering and operating within the Fiordland Marine Area must hold a Clean Vessel Pass.
 Obtaining the pass includes agreeing to abide by the following standards:

 The hull and niche areas have no more than a slime layer and goose barnacles.

-Note: Out of water cleaning is the preferred technique to achieve the clean hull standard. (http://www.mpi.govt.nz/travel-and-recreation/outdo...)
+Note: Out-of-water cleaning is the preferred technique to achieve the clean hull standard.

-All marine gear and equipment on the vessel (including any equipment to establish new moorings) is visibly clean, free of fouling, free of sediment and preferably dry.
+All marine gear and equipment on the vessel (including any equipment to establish new moorings) are visibly clean, free of fouling, free of sediment and preferably dry.

 For cleaning guidance, see the brochure below:

 A Clean Vessel Pass applies to a vessel, not an individual skipper, so individual skippers do not need to apply.
-However, they will need to be aware of the rules applying when they bring the vessel into Fiordland and ensure they are meeting the standards.
+However, they will need to be aware of the rules when they operate a vessel in the Fiordland Marine Area and ensure they are meeting the standards.

 The pass will be valid for 12 months and as many trips as you make during that time.
 The clean hull, clean gear and residual seawater standards do need to be adhered to on each and every trip.